Last Swim

 Last Swim is a 2024 British coming-of-age film directed by Sasha Nathwani, and written by Nathwani and Helen Simmons.

-Plot
+Synopsis

 British-Iranian sixth form student Ziba Soofi, who recently aced her A Levels and won a place at University College London (UCL) to study astrophysics, plans to celebrate results day with her friends Shea, Merf, and Tara.
 However, underneath what should be a joyous day, Ziba has been left depressed by a condition that threatens her future.